 But in the back end it required Orix to hook up with partners to facilitate customers to register, verify credentials and subscribe in a seamless manner—all of which was possible supported by open APIs and Cloud technologies.

 Modern applications boost innovation with frequent experimentation and fail-fast strategies.
 Experimentation has become a crucial ingredient of success and modern application architectures such as microservices, powered by containers and serverless technologies, are equipped with high level of automation, built-in flexibility and scalability to empower businesses with agility.

 Putting in place a foundation for agile business has been crucial for survival.
-Says Gaurav Pandey, CIO of Delhivery, “Our challenges are typical to any growing organization with business requirements so dynamic that IT landscape has to always be a step ahead to catch up with the changing business landscape, and so digitization is a business priority in Delhivery and the expectations from IT is huge.”
+Says Gaurav Pandey, Head-IT, Delhivery, “Our challenges are typical to any growing organization with business requirements so dynamic that IT landscape has to always be a step ahead to catch up with the changing business landscape, and so digitization is a business priority in Delhivery and the expectations from IT is huge.”

 Digital is the foundation for New Business Environment

 Like Orix, most businesses are turning to a digital medium to facilitate customers.
 For instance, any retailer worth its name has a digital offering and Good Earth, a high end clothes and lifestyle goods providers with physical and online stores, leaned on its digital presence to get more bang for its bucks.
 During covid pandemic it achieved more than 100% growth in digital business by leveraging a combination of efforts that included stepping up online initiatives, tighter omnichannel integration and enhancing the mobile experience.

 As a design studio, the physical stores are critical to its strategy to deliver an exclusive customer experience to enable look and feel of products.
 But as the pandemic caused a steep downfall in customer footfall, digital became critical to ramp up sales by observing digital footprint and deliver a customized experience.